arachne-threat-intel/thread/PERSONAS.md

 # Personas for Thread

-Personas are powerful tools in the realm of user-centered design, helping us understand and empathise with the diverse individuals who engage with our project.
+Personas are powerful tools in the realm of user-centred design, helping us understand and empathise with the diverse individuals who engage with our project.
 They provide us with fictional yet highly detailed representations of real-world users and contributors.
 By crafting personas, we can gain deep insights into the motivations, needs, and challenges that these individuals face.

 For Thread, personas are instrumental in shaping pathways for both contributors and users.
 They help us tailor our project's features, documentation, and community engagement efforts to cater to the unique requirements of various stakeholders.
 Personas ensure that Thread is not a one-size-fits-all solution but a versatile platform that can be embraced and enriched by a wide range of cybersecurity professionals.
 Ultimately, these personas empower us to create a more inclusive, supportive, and user-friendly ecosystem around Thread.